dullhunk/placement-visits/index.md

 2. Get students to reflect on what they've done well (with their manager)
 3. Get students to reflect on what they could do better (with their manager)

+Most employers can do these visits remotely via Zoom or Microsoft Teams.

-Please fill in the short form at [forms.office.com/r/7ULi1Qbuhc](https://forms.office.com/r/7ULi1Qbuhc) (UoM login required) to capture this information and so that we know which students have been visited.
+Once you've visited your tutees, please fill in the short form at [forms.office.com/r/7ULi1Qbuhc](https://forms.office.com/r/7ULi1Qbuhc) (UoM login required) to capture this information and so that we know which students have been visited.
 The meetings usually last somewhere between 20 and 30 minutes.

 ## What have you been doing?